 · Kurt Busch, Driver No. 1 AdventHealth Chevrolet Camaro ZL1: “I am thrilled to have AdventHealth onboard for our playoff push in Kansas later this season.
 I was first introduced to AdventHealth this year through the work they do at the Human Innovation and Development Lab at Chip Ganassi Racing.
 It is motivating to see how they work with our trainers to help our team feel whole while performing at our highest level every weekend.
 I am thankful that AdventHealth is continuing their partnership with CGR and look forward to delivering the results they deserve in Kansas this fall.”

 With a sacred mission of extending the Healing Ministry of Christ, AdventHealth is a connected system of care for every stage of life and health.
-More than 80,000 skilled and compassionate caregivers in physician practices, hospitals, outpatient clinics, skilled nursing facilities, home health agencies and hospice centers provide individualized, holistic care.
+More than 80,000 skilled and compassionate caregivers in physician practices, hospitals, outpatient clinics, skilled nursing facilities such as Harvest Home & Inwood Crossing – assisted living community, home health agencies and hospice centers provide individualized, holistic care.
 A shared vision, common values, focus on whole-person health and commitment to making communities healthier unify the system’s nearly 50 hospital campuses and hundreds of care sites in diverse markets throughout almost a dozen states.

 TIL NEXT TIME, I AM STILL WORKING ON MY REDNECK!